cemsbv/nuclei/docs/tree/examples/gef-model.rst

 The `"/classify"` endpoint allows you the access the data of the graph above.
-Please note that the :func:`nuclei.client.main.NucleiClient.call_endpoint()` will transform the responds to python types by default.
+Please note that the :meth:`~.call_endpoint` will transform the responds to python types by default.
 This means that for example a `polars <https://www.pola.rs/>`__ DataFrames are transformed from `json` back to the DataFrame.